filland/todo-app-api-server/src/main/java/com/kurbatov/todoapp/security/oauth2/readme.md

 5.When the server receives an access token issued by Github the server makes a request to get some info about the user (user's email) and registers this user in the application.
 Then the server issues a JWT token

-6.The JWT token is sent to the frontend via a redirect using the redirect url provided in the step 1
+6.The JWT token is sent to the frontend via a redirect using the redirect url provided in the step 1.
+The redirect url is retrieved from cookies.
+After reading it is deleted from cookies.
 ```
 http://localhost:3000/oauth2/redirect?token=JWT_TOKEN
 ```